 Behind the R&D: WLP001 Dry California Ale Yeast®

-Over a decade ago, we sought to produce a dry White Labs strain to support the growing interest in dry brewing yeasts.
-During that quest, we found that there wasn’t a good opportunity to make the dry yeast we wanted to make, one we could 100% stand behind.
+Over a decade ago, we sought to produce a active dry White Labs strain to support the growing interest in dry brewing yeasts.
+During that quest, we found that there wasn’t a good opportunity to make the active dry yeast we wanted to make, one we could 100% stand behind.

 After several years of research and trials with dry yeast production and fermentation, we finally entrusted our beloved yeasts to a family-owned and operated, experienced yeast manufacturer, with a passion for the industry, just like us: Lallemand Brewing.
 In collaboration, we brought the yeast strains and uncompromising quality White Labs is known for in a brand new product.
 This first strain release brings you an authentic dry version of WLP001 California Ale Yeast®, the most popular brewing strain in the world.